kenakamu/Microsoft.PowerBI.PowerShell/README.md

 Releases are found on the [Release Page](https://github.com/kenakamu/Microsoft.PowerBI.PowerShell/releases)

 ### How to setup modules
-<p>1.
-Download Microsoft.PowerBI.Powershell.zip.</p>
+1. Download Microsoft.PowerBI.Powershell.zip.
-<p>2.
-Right click the downloaded zip file and click "Properties". </p>
+2. Right click the downloaded zip file and click "Properties".
-<p>3.
-Check "Unblock" checkbox and click "OK", or simply click "Unblock" button depending on OS versions. </p>
+3. Check "Unblock" checkbox and click "OK", or simply click "Unblock" button depending on OS versions.
 ![Image of Unblock](https://i1.gallery.technet.s-msft.com/powershell-functions-for-16c5be31/image/file/142582/1/unblock.png)
-<p>4.
-Extract the zip file and copy "Microsoft.ADAL.PowerShell" folder to one of the following folders:<br/>
+4. Extract the zip file and copy "Microsoft.ADAL.PowerShell" folder to one of the following folders:<br/>
   * %USERPROFILE%\Documents\WindowsPowerShell\Modules<br/>
   * %WINDIR%\System32\WindowsPowerShell\v1.0\Modules<br/>
-<p>5.
-You may need to change Execution Policy to load the module.
-You can do so by executing following command. </p>
+5. You may need to change Execution Policy to load the module.
+You can do so by executing following command.
 ```PowerShell
  Set-ExecutionPolicy –ExecutionPolicy RemoteSigned –Scope CurrentUser
 ```